 Home Security Service Overview

-Do-It-Yourself seems to be a growing trend with home security companies.
+Do-it-yourself seems to be a growing trend with home security companies.
 The support mechanisms for those of us that are “tool-box challenged” often keep these prospective clients from considering DIY products.

 However, Frontpoint appears to have solved this problem by their emphasis on customer support.
 The company has a multi-layered support structure to help with any and all issues that might arise with a DIY home security system.
 They provide written, video and online instruction manuals for each installation step.
 Their phone technicians are knowledgeable and will spend as much time as necessary to guide clients through the installation process.
 Any problems with equipment are also addressed in a similarly direct and redundant fashion.

 User reviews from the vast majority of websites reflect this.
-They have an A+ Better Business Bureau (BBB) rating with a relatively small number, sixty, registered complaints during the past three years.
+They have an A+ Better Business Bureau (BBB) rating with a relatively small number, 60, registered complaints during the past three years.
 Frontpoint resolved all complaints.

 The cellular and wireless systems are provided with each of the three packages, which make it less likely that the system can be compromised than with landline systems.
 Frontpoint also provides GE control panels with “crash and smash” protection.
 The panels have internal tamper switches that activate in the event someone tries to break the panel off the wall or smash it.
 However, the crash and smash alarm activation will not function if you opt for the basic Protection Plan.